 Jean François Arteau, Ad.Ejfarteau@kesserwan.com

-From 2012 to 2015, he was Vice-President to Housing Development with the Quebec Housing Corporation and later Special Advisor to the Associate Secretary General of the Aboriginal Affairs Secretariat of the Government of Quebec.
+From 2012 to 2015, he was Vice-President of Housing Development with the Quebec Housing Corporation and later Special Advisor to the Associate Secretary General of the Aboriginal Affairs Secretariat of the Government of Quebec.

-Me Arteau has developed policies on environmental issues, climate change impacts on the Inuit way of life and on access to natural resources of the region.
-These policies helped Inuit leaders to make sound decisions and to implement innovative initiatives and programs to adequately meet challenges and priorities of Nunavik Inuit.
+Me Arteau has developed policies on environmental issues, climate change impacts on the Inuit way of life, and on access to natural resources of the region.
+These policies helped Inuit leaders to make sound decisions and to implement innovative initiatives and programs to adequately meet the challenges and priorities of Nunavik Inuit.

-His remarkable social involvement has enhanced situation of the Nunavik Inuit, in a world in perpetual change.
+His remarkable social involvement has enhanced the situation of the Nunavik Inuit, in a world in perpetual change.
 The Government of Canada and the Government of Quebec have recognized his exemplary work.

 Jean-François Arteau is an international expert on Arctic issues.
 His close collaboration with the Henry Jackson School of International Studies of the University of Washington in Seattle is a good example.

 He has received numerous awards, namely the “bourse Victorin-Germain and Alphonse-Marie Parent » for academic excellence.
 He is also Fellow of the Royal Canadian Geographical Society.
 In 2013, he was awarded the prestigious Mérite du Barreau.